-Daniel Farber is the Sho Sato Professor of Law and chair of the Energy and Resources Group at UC Berkeley.
-He is also the faculty director of the Center for Law, Energy, and the Environment.
-He serves on the editorial board of Foundation Press, and is a member of the American Academy of Arts and Sciences and of the American Law Institute.
-He has written several books, including “Judgment Calls: Politics and Principle in Constitutional Law” (Oxford University Press 2008); “Retained by the People: The Silent Ninth Amendment and the Rights Americans Don’t Know They Have” (Basic Books 2007); and “Lincoln's Constitution” (University of Chicago Press 2003).
-He earned his B.A., M.A., and J.D. degrees at the University of Illinois.
+Daniel Farber is the Sho Sato Professor of Law and faculty co-director of Berkeley Law's Center for Law, Energy, and the Environment.
+He is also affiliated with the campus's Energy and Resources Group, an interdisciplinary graduate program.
+Farber serves on the editorial board of Foundation Press, and is a member of the American Academy of Arts and Sciences, as well as the American Law Institute.
+His books include Judgment Calls: Politics and Principle in Constitutional Law (Oxford University Press, 2008); Retained by the People: The Silent Ninth Amendment and the Rights Americans Don’t Know They Have (Basic Books, 2007); and Lincoln's Constitution (University of Chicago Press, 2003).
+He earned his B.A., M.A. and J.D. degrees at the University of Illinois.